- Home

 Role of hormones

 These substances are produced naturally in the body.
-Hormones control many of the body’s functions, including how you grow, develop and reproduce.
-The pituitary gland in the brain releases hormones that tell the body to make sex hormones.
+Hormones control many body functions, including how you grow, develop and reproduce.
+The pituitary gland in the brain releases hormones that tell the ovary and adrenal gland to make sex hormones.

-- In females, the major sex hormones are oestrogen and progesterone, which are produced in the ovaries.
+- Oestrogen and progesterone, often called female sex hormones, are produced in the ovaries.
 These hormones control the growth and release of eggs, and the timing of periods (menstruation).

 Ovulation